+Figure 2.
+Conceptual Cross-section of the subsurface geology of the PGDP (DOE, 2010).

-The Lower member of the Continental Deposits consists of poorly sorted gravels, pebbles, occasional cobbles (KRCEE 2011, 19).
-Lower Continental Deposits are located in adjacent to the terraces and extend north to the Ohio River (Figure 2).
-The regional gravel aquifer (RGA) is the major aquifer at the PGDP to the Pleistocene Lower Continental Deposits and discrete areas of McNairy sands that underlie the deposit nearly continuous sand of the Upper Continental Deposits (KRCEE 2011, 27).
+The Lower member of the Continental Deposits consists of poorly sorted sands and gravels, pebbles, and occasional cobbles (KRCEE 2011, 19).
+Lower Continental Deposits are located in paleo valleys adjacent to the terraces and extend north to the Ohio River (Figure 2).
+The regional gravel aquifer (RGA) is the major aquifer at the PGDP and refers to sands and gravels of the Pleistocene Lower Continental Deposits and discrete areas of contiguous upper McNairy Formation sands that underlie the coarse deposits.
+A nearly continuous veneer of sand and silty sand occurs at the top of the RGA immediately below the silt/clay confining unit at the base of the Upper Continental Deposits (KRCEE 2011, 27).

 The Upper Continental Deposits are Pleistocene in age.
 The deposits consist of saturated and unsaturated soils and sediments.
 The surface of the PGDP is also covered by Pleistocene loess (wind-blown silts).
 The sediment clasts of the Upper Continental Deposits are predominantly finer-grained materials than the Lower Continental Deposits and consist of upper silt and clay layers, an intermediate interval of sand and gravel, and a lower silt and clay interval (KRCEE 2011, 21-22).

 The Upper Continental Deposits are classified as the Upper Continental Recharge System (UCRS) (Figure 2; KRCEE 2011, 25).
-The PGDP water table is very variable in elevation the Upper Continental Deposits (KRCEE 2011, 25).
-The primary hydrologic system function of the UCRS is vertical recharge of groundwater from the ground surface the RGA.
+The PGDP water table is very variable in elevation in the Upper Continental Deposits (KRCEE 2011, 25).
+The primary hydrologic system function of the UCRS is vertical recharge of groundwater from the ground surface and shallow subsurface anthropogenic losses to the RGA.

 PGDP and Groundwater Contamination

-Construction on the PGDP began in 1951 and operations were initiated in 1952 (KRCEE 2011, 16).
-From 1953-1977, the PGDP primarily enrich uranium-235 from natural uranium and spent fuel rods from reactors at the DOE Hanford and Savannah River facilities (KRCEE 2011, 16).
+Construction on the PGDP began in 1951 and uranium enrichment operations were initiated in 1952 (KRCEE 2011, 16).
+From 1953-1977, the PGDP’s primary activity was the enrichment of uranium-235 from natural uranium and the re-enrichment of spent uranium fuel rods from reactors at the DOE Hanford and Savannah River facilities (KRCEE 2011, 16).

 Uranium processing operations occurred in C-410 complex buildings.
 Uranium was complexed with fluorine gas to produce enrichment process feedstock.
 Enrichment of U-235 was accomplished by passing gaseous UF6 through 1700 “cascade” stages of high temperature and high pressure molecular separation (KRCEE 2011, 16).

 Nearly 400 miles of enrichment process piping and other components of the enrichment process required routine cleaning to maintain process efficiencies.
 The cleaning was accomplished in the C-400 building utilizing the industrial solvent trichloroethylene (TCE).
-TCE was introduced to the PGDP subsurface and groundwater via wastewater losses and losses of pure transfer and storage activities.
+TCE was introduced to the PGDP subsurface and groundwater via wastewater losses and losses of pure TCE during transfer and storage activities.

 Spent uranium fuel rod materials contained the fission product Tc-99.
-Tc-99 occurs as the pertechnetate ion which is very mobile in water and groundwater a half-life of about 210,000 years (KRCEE 2011, 36).
-Tc-99 was the PGDP subsurface and groundwater during cleaning and waste disposal operations.
+Tc-99 occurs as the pertechnetate ion which is very mobile in water and groundwater and has a half-life of about 210,000 years (KRCEE 2011, 36).
+Tc-99 was released to the PGDP subsurface and groundwater during cleaning and waste disposal operations.